 As you age, your eyelids stretch, and the muscles supporting them weaken.
-As a result, excess fat may gather above and below your eyelids, causing sagging eyebrows, droopy upper lids and bags under eyes.
+As a result, excess fat may gather above and below your eyelids, causing sagging eyebrows, droopy upper lids, and bags under the eyes.

 Besides making you look older, severely sagging skin around your eyes can reduce your peripheral vision, or side vision, especially the upper and outer parts of your field of vision.
 Blepharoplasty can reduce or eliminate these vision problems and make your eyes appear younger and more alert.

 Whether you want to improve your appearance or are experiencing functional problems with your eyelids, eyelid surgery can rejuvenate the area surrounding your eyes.